Rochester, New York, is home to several parks designed by Frederick Law Olmsted, known for their beauty, accessibility, and historical significance.

 Cobb’s Hill Reservoir

-The Olmsted firm designed the walkways, iron fences, steps, and overlooks surrounding the reservoir, recommending unobstructed views of the city.
+The Olmsted firm designed the walkways, iron fences, steps, and overlooks surrounding the reservoir, recommending unobstructed city views.

 Learn More About Frederick Law Olmsted-Designed Parks Around Rochester